Icy Health

 3. Some Additional Tips on How to Prevent Mastitis

-• Lanolin-based cream can also be used.
+- Lanolin-based cream can also be used.

-• To prevent soreness of nipples, try air drying after breastfeeding.
+- To prevent soreness of nipples, try air drying after breastfeeding.

-• Avoid prolonged use of breast pads.
+- Avoid prolonged use of breast pads.

-• Don’t stop feeding from the affected breast.
+- Don’t stop feeding from the affected breast.
 Any blocked duct can be cleared only by milk flow.

-• Have a healthy diet, eat healthy foods such as fruits and vegetables, and include plenty of fluids during breastfeeding.
+- Have a healthy diet, eat healthy foods such as fruits and vegetables, and include plenty of fluids during breastfeeding.

-• Feed frequently and stop breastfeeding gradually.
+- Feed frequently and stop breastfeeding gradually.
 Gradual weaning helps the baby get used to the new eating patterns.
 And it also prevents your breasts from being full of milk.

-• Switch which breast you offer first at each feeding.
+- Switch which breast you offer first at each feeding.

 4. Treating Mastitis

-You can do everything to prevent mastitis but might still get it.
-You should treat a blocked milk duct as soon as possible so it doesn’t accelerate to mastitis.
 But if you feel like you are developing mastitis, you should seek medical help immediately.
 You might feel symptoms such as nipple pain, cracked or sore nipples, redness and pain, hard breast tissue, and flu-like symptoms.

 Any regular blockage should clear up in 10-12 hours.
-But if symptoms persist you need medical care.
+But if symptoms persist, you need medical care.
 You should contact a nurse, midwife, or lactation consultant who can provide you with ways to treat mastitis and relieve pain.

 4.1 At-Home Treatment

-Some at-home treatment for mastitis generally includes:
+Some at-home treatments for mastitis generally include:

 4.1.1 Breastfeeding:

-You should continue feeding your baby regularly.
-Especially with the affected breast.
+You should continue feeding your baby regularly, especially with the affected breast.
 This might help clear the plugged ducts.
 Your breast milk is safe for your baby even when you have mastitis.

 4.1.2 Massage: